nus-cs2113-AY2425S1/tp/docs/UserGuide.md

     - If the category is not entered, the program will prompt you to enter a category or to leave it empty
     - You may either fill in a category already in the category list or create a new category if it is not present in the list
     - If the date is not entered, the system will take the current day.
-- **Examples:** Note that the follow-up question will be printed on a line
+- **Examples:** Note that the follow-up question and the added notification will be printed on a line
   ```
   add-expense ChiCha a/ 17 d/ 2024-07-09 c/ FnB
   add-expense Amusement park a/ 52 d/ 2024-08-09